...eye solution

 "Please.
 Anyone with children knows that you must reserve your hyperbole.
 Hold something back for heaven sakes!
 That's why my best threats start at one and count to ten.
 Heaven help the child that doesn't move by five or six.
 Even a teen knows that to get to eight is life threatening--because by then, Mom has to get up and enforce--and you'd better duck if you make Momma move."

 And I settle back into my waiting seat, noticing out of the corner of my eye each head that nods, and eyes that glint.
-I have made even more converts to the paranoia that accompanies flight.
+I have made even more converts to the frustration that accompanies flight.

-Another important part of fear therapy is rational thought.
-I need to admit that our flight security levels are never--not ever-- going lower than orange.
+Another important risk in fear therapy is rational thought.
+It would be healthy to admit that our flight security levels are never--not ever-- going lower than orange.
 Just admit to myself that flying "extra high security, orange level, ' is forever.
-'Cause even if Bin Laden is assassinated, we're stuck with TSA because no government worker is ever laid off.

 Flight of the Bumbled III